Ja-Sa-La/League-Account-Manager/README.md

 - Save rank/level/champions/skins on your account
 - search accounts by region/loot/champions/skins
 - Allows you to quickly buy champions without store rate limits
-- Allows you to show player names in champion select
+- Display player stats in champion select, DOES NOT WORK ON SOLOQ since riot started banning for it
 - Remove all log files create by league of legends
 - Remove all friends from the account
 - Mass report players from your match history